CommitHub/CommitHub-Blog/src/pages/blogs/04-15-2020-getting-started-with-pihole/index.md

 I would try with popular blog websites that have ads to see how it's being blocked and the Pi-hole dashboard should give you concrete data of what it's doing.
 Not all ads will be blocked for example Youtube ads.
 Google is very smart on the way they deliver ads making it very hard to block them unless the IP for that server is found and later updated.
-You would ask but why browser ad blockers have the ability to remove all of them?
+You would ask but why browser ad blockers can remove all of them?
-I'm not an expert on this technology and cannot say for certain if this is the case but browser ad blockers can scan a website and identify the ad then do it's magic blocking it.
+I'm not an expert on this technology and cannot say for certain if this is the case but browser ad blockers can scan a website and identify the ad then do its magic blocking it.
 Pi-hole just sits in your network and monitors requests that are sent to ad servers and all devices in the same network are covered with Pi-hole.
 I love this tool and I hope you had fun building it.